alirezakazemipour/Mon-MBIE-EB/report.md

     - branch: `mbie_episode`
     - commit: [f6df8e7](https://github.com/alirezakazemipour/ofu/tree/mbie_episode)
     - cluster: graham
     - **conclusion**: I need to ask Mike about it.
-Results are slower but much more on target. interesting!
+Results are slower but much more on target because it checks every joint pair. interesting!
 But it seems to be the right approach; consider a T-Maze that the agent always start the interaction with the button off and the button is outside the hallway!
 Dependency on only environment pairs makes the hallway cells mistakenly never-observable!